JENNIFER LINDSAY

 HOW DO WE (SPEAK) LIKE A PALACE

-in jjjjjerome ellis’ book, the clearing, they tenderly describe their experience with glottal block stuttering - a form of language disfluency similar to aphasia - as, "the contradiction of stuttering is that i am both speaking and not speaking. mid-sentence I block on a word. sound stops coming from my mouth, but I haven't reached the end of my thought. the current of my speech has just gone underground." linked to brain injury and neurological conditions that create communication differences, HOW DO WE (SPEAK) LIKE A PALACE is driven by the desire and intent to celebrate the underground places that language disfluency goes. language disfluency, also known as disabled communication, includes but is not limited to trouble with word finding, difficulty comprehending, hearing, and organizing sounds, as well as sensory differences caused by brain injury. stuttering, deafness, and non-verbal autism stemming from differences in brain physiology at birth are also considered disabled communication.
+jjjjjerome ellis describes their experience with glottal block stuttering in their album and book, the clearing. linked to brain injury and neurological conditions that create communication differences, HOW DO WE (SPEAK) LIKE A PALACE is driven by the desire to sit with and affirm the underground places that language disfluency goes. language disfluency, also known as disabled communication, includes trouble with word finding, difficulty comprehending, hearing, and organizing sounds, as well as sensory differences caused by brain injury. stuttering, deafness, and non-verbal autism stemming from differences in brain physiology at birth are also considered disabled communication.

-co-direction and co-production: jennifer lindsay
+writer, director, and producer: jennifer lindsay

 electroacoustic composer: graeme dyck